Interview

-As much as one puts its empathy to work at full machine, it is very difficult to understand what is the engine that drives people like Alberto Hugo Rojas.
-Where that obstinacy arises to enter the most bloody and undesirable of the human condition.
-And not in isolation, but as a way of life that molds both the professional and the most intimate and personal aspect.
-If the world has an abhorrent reverse is that of war, a dirty business that stains and destroys everything in its path, chaining us to an eternal present of grotesque images like those that Goya already painted centuries ago in its series "The disasters of war."
-Perhaps similar to the Aragonese teacher, Rojas, portrays the most earthly side of the conflict: not the epic, but the silent suffering.
-And, listening to it, a glimpse its conviction, the energy that feeds that engine: someone has to tell it, those stories have to be narrated because those people deserve peace and not forgetting.
+No matter how much one tries to empathize, it's very difficult to understand what drives people like Alberto Hugo Rojas.
+Where does this obsession with delving into the most brutal and undesirable aspects of the human condition come from?
+And not in isolation, but as a way of life that shapes both his professional and his most intimate and personal aspects.
+If the world has an abhorrent flip side, it's war, a dirty business that stains and destroys everything in its path, chaining us to an eternal present of grotesque images like those Goya painted centuries ago in his series "The Disasters of War."
+Perhaps similarly to the Aragonese master, Rojas portrays the most earthly side of conflict: not the epic, but the silent suffering.
+And listening to him, one glimpses his conviction, the energy that fuels his passion: someone has to tell their story, these stories must be told because these people deserve peace, not oblivion.

-With more than two decades covering armed conflicts, this graphic reporter in war areas born in Lanzarote has turned his gaze into a bridge between fractured worlds.
-In 2024, his land recognizes him as a rabbit of the year, a tribute that honors not only professional merit, but also the courage with which he has assumed his trade and effort to promote the culture of peace among the youngest.
+With over two decades covering armed conflicts, this Lanzarote-born photojournalist in war zones has transformed his gaze into a bridge between fractured worlds.
+In 2024, his homeland recognized him as Lanzarote Native of the Year, an honor that recognizes not only his professional merit but also the courage with which he has embraced his profession and his commitment to promoting a culture of peace among young people.

-It will accompany us on this International Campus Ciudad de la Laguna participating in a round table, in addition to chattering an exhibition that can be visited in the CajaCanarias Cultural Space of the Plaza del Adelantado , in La Laguna.
+He will join us at this International Campus in La Laguna, participating in a roundtable discussion and curating an exhibition that can be visited at the CajaCanarias Cultural Center in Plaza del Adelantado, La Laguna.

-In this interview, Rojas reviews his experiences on the ground with the honesty of those who have learned that, sometimes, the bravest is simply accompanying those who need it.
+In this interview, Rojas recounts his experiences on the ground with the honesty of someone who has learned that, sometimes, the bravest thing to do is simply to be there for those in need.

 The first conflict you covered was that of Palestine and Israel.
 You traveled in 2002 and, very then, in 2003.
 More than 20 years have passed since then, how do you remember those first experiences?

-Yes, I was very young and very afraid.
-In 2002 I went to take pictures and returned in 2003 because I needed to tell it on video, I did something similar to a travel diary.
-It seemed so tremendous everything.
-When I arrived in the area for the first time, we were talking about a historical moment: the second intifada, with vivo Arafat and with Israel besieging Palestine for a month, blocking even the Mukata, the Palestinian administrative headquarters.
+Yes, I was very young and very scared.
+In 2002, I went to take photos and returned in 2003 because I needed to document it on video; I made something like a travelogue.
+It all seemed so overwhelming.
+When I first arrived in the area, we were talking about a historic moment: the Second Intifada, with Arafat still alive and Israel besieging Palestine for a month, even blockading the Muqata'a, the Palestinian administrative headquarters.

-This happened for a whole month and I could document it.
-Lately I like to say that our work is a warning work.
-At that time we already noticed where this conflict was going to go.
+This went on for a whole month, and I was able to document it.
+Lately, I like to say that our work is a cautionary tale.
+At that time, we were already warning about where this conflict was headed.

 And what sensations produces you to see the status of this conflict today?

-Many other journalists and I witnessed the beginning of the construction of the Israeli separation wall on Palestinian soil, which was already convicted by the Hague Court.
-The following were the illegal settlements and, already at that time, he began to talk about apartheid.
-Then the bestial offensive in Gaza in 2014, which stopped, in large part, precisely because of the presence of foreign media.
+Many other journalists and I witnessed the beginning of the construction of the Israeli separation wall on Palestinian soil, which has already been condemned by the International Court of Justice.
+Next came the illegal settlements, and even then, people were beginning to talk about apartheid.
+Then came the brutal offensive in Gaza in 2014, which was halted, in large part, precisely because of the presence of foreign media.

 Lately I like to say